thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 3. View your answer.

 The answer will include any changes the expert made, to get to the answer you were looking for.
-You should review the new answer, to learn from what the expert did to answer your question.
+You should review the new answer, to learn from the things the expert did to answer your question.

 Note that the answer is a full fledged ThoughtSpot answer.
 This means that you can pin it to a pinboard, edit it, or share it with others, just like the result of any ThoughtSpot search.